RCN-ECS/CnGV/notebook/20191118_GxE_Magnitude.md

 To calculate using the `emmeans` function in R:

+**Important Note on `emmeans` function:** All predictors in model must be factors to be treated properly.
+If the predictor is a numeric, the function will take the average value.

 Again, only one is shown, but should be same for all comparisons

 ```